oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 GObject introspection is a middleware layer between C libraries (using GObject) and language bindings.
 The C library can be scanned at compile time and generate a metadata file, in addition to the actual native C library.
 Then at runtime, language bindings can read this metadata and automatically provide bindings to call into the C library.

-**URL**
+**More Information**

 https://wiki.gnome.org/GObjectIntrospection/

 **Available Versions**::

     1.60.1-GCCcore-8.2.0-Python-3.7.2
-    1.64.0-GCCcore-9.3.0-Python-3.8.2
+    1.63.1-GCCcore-8.3.0-Python-3.7.4
+    1.68.0-GCCcore-10.3.0
     1.54.1-foss-2018b-Python-2.7.15
-    1.68.0-GCCcore-10.3.0
     1.66.1-GCCcore-10.2.0
-    1.63.1-GCCcore-8.3.0-Python-3.7.4
+    1.64.0-GCCcore-9.3.0-Python-3.8.2

 GPAW